SebKrantz/collapse/cran-comments.md

     'src/data.table_forder.c' 'src/data.table_subset.c'

 I am currently not using a Makevars to enable/compile openMP parallelism which could (but need not) be used by data.table's forder and subsetDT.
-The reason for this is that the package is compiled by Rcpp and one inevitably runs into this problem: https://stackoverflow.com/questions/54056594/cran-acceptable-way-of-linking-to-openmp-some-c-code-called-from-rcpp.
+The reason for not using openMP is that the package is compiled by Rcpp and one inevitably runs into this problem: https://stackoverflow.com/questions/54056594/cran-acceptable-way-of-linking-to-openmp-some-c-code-called-from-rcpp.
 Therefore I have disabled -Wunknown-pragmas warnings in data.table_forder.c and data.table_subset.c, which naturally occur when the package is compiled without openMP and with -Wall.
 I note that these warnings do not show up in R CMD check (so turning them on again would just remove this note), but they are very annoying running across the screen of the user installing the package.